bnagy/heroides-paper/README.md

 The compiled [preprint](paper/es.pdf) is also included.

-Further information will be added if the paper is accepted for publication.

 *WARNING* This is a preprint, which has not been peer reviewed.
-The final paper will almost certainly include changes, which can sometimes be quite substantial.
-The results listed are also subject to change.
-For bonus points, the repro code is all included--prove me wrong!
+Please refer to / cite the Version of Record (see below).

 LaTeX 'preprint' style from [here](https://github.com/brenhinkeller/preprint-template.tex)